muritane/coordination-architecture/money.md

 As monetization flattens roles and erodes legitimacy:

-* authority expands to enforce coordination,
+- authority expands to enforce coordination,
-* rules replace discretion,
+- rules replace discretion,
-* compliance replaces acceptance.
+- compliance replaces acceptance.

-This is not authoritarian intent.
+This is not ideological drift.
 It is **structural compensation** for lost coordination bandwidth.

-Money and authority frequently grow together as complementary low-context systems.
+Money and authority often grow together as complementary low-context systems.

 ---

 ## Delayed Detection of Coordination Collapse

-Coordination collapse is rarely noticed while it is occurring.
+Coordination collapse is rarely visible while occurring.

-Money masks degradation by keeping systems operational after trust, legitimacy, and role continuity have failed.
+Money masks degradation by keeping systems operational after trust and role continuity have failed.

-Early signals are subtle and often misclassified:
+Early indicators are subtle:

-* increased insistence on clarity or payment,
+- increased insistence on payment,
-* reduced tolerance for ambiguity,
+- reduced tolerance for ambiguity,
-* withdrawal of discretionary effort,
+- withdrawal of discretionary effort,
-* formalization of previously informal interactions.
+- formalization of informal interaction.

-These are often interpreted as professionalism or boundary-setting.
+These are often misread as professionalism.

 Structurally, they indicate **coordination hardening**: the replacement of role-based discretion with protocol.

-Each step toward monetization is locally rational and defensive.
-The collapse becomes visible only when money is the sole remaining medium.

 ---